Support speech, language and communication development.

 Guidance for achieving higher grades

-• 💡Use specific examples from your work placement to illustrate your answers.
-For instance, when discussing communication, describe a time you used open-ended questions with a child.
+- 💡Use specific examples from your placement or work experience to illustrate your answers.
+For instance, when discussing partnership working, describe a real scenario where you communicated with a parent about their child's progress, linking it to the EYFS principles.

 Common Mistakes